AkeyLab/mSOMA/README.md

   -h, --help               Show this message and exit.
 ```

-For a concrete example, look at the `run_w_conda.sh` script in the `examples` folder of this repo which includes example bam data.
+For a concrete example, look at the `run_msoma.sh` script in the `examples/` folder of this repo which includes example bam data.
 This is a shell script that assumes you already have `msoma` installed and available on your path.

-The is also an example for running `mSOMA` on a SLURM cluster with the nextflow workflow management tool in `run_SLURM_example.sh`

 ## Building with Docker